 David Bellamy Conservation Awards are given to sites which can demonstrate policies showing active concern for the environment including the protection of plant and animal habitats, the efficient use of energy and recycling.

 The green agenda is supported throughout the company using environmental products and practices across the operation.
 The Camping in the Forest board includes Dr Victoria Edwards, OBE as a non-executive director, who gives guidance and strategy to the company on sustainability and eco-tourism.

-Camping in the Forest is part owned by The Forestry Commission – the Government Department responsible for ensuring the nation’s forests provide sustainable timber, nature conservation and public recreation.
+Camping in the Forest is part owned by Forestry England and Forestry and Land Scotland – the Government Departments responsible for ensuring the nation’s forests provide sustainable timber, nature conservation and public recreation.

 The other co-owner is The Camping and Caravanning Club, which has a 100-year history of respect for the environment and has an active Countryside Care section.

 Both partners guarantee that Camping in the Forest's ‘green’ credentials are safeguarded for the future.

 It doesn’t just stop at us, though.
 Many of the things you can do to help the environment are most likely things that you already do without even thinking.